MicrosoftDocs/winrt-api/windows.applicationmodel.activation/windows_applicationmodel_activation.md

 ## -remarks

-For info about how to handle app activation through contact actions, see [Quickstart: Handling contact actions ](/previous-versions/windows/apps/dn518236(v=win.10)) and [Quickstart: Handling contact actions ](/previous-versions/windows/apps/dn518338(v=win.10)).
+For info about how to handle app activation through contact actions, see [Quickstart: Handling contact actions ](/previous-versions/windows/apps/dn518236(v=win.10)).

 ## -examples